-According to the survey, nearly half the respondents could not offer any response to whether they thought of themselves as majority or minority.
-There was a significant mismatch between the official status of the religion of the respondents and their self-recognition as majority or minority:
+There is a significant mismatch between the official status of the religion of the respondents and their self-recognition as majority or minority.

-- Two out of five respondents understood the language of minority/majority and identified themselves in line with the majority/minority status of their religion. - One-sixth of the majority Muslim community in Bangladesh and Pakistan recognized themselves as a minority.
+• Two out of five respondents understood the concept of "minority/majority" and identified

+- themselves in line with the majority/minority status of their religion. - In Sri Lanka, 43% of the majority community saw itself as a minority.

 The researchers consider the issue of religious minority rights to pose the biggest challenge to South Asian states.
-Four out of five states prioritise a particular religion - Islam in Pakistan and Bangladesh, Buddhism in Sri Lanka, Hinduism in Nepal - despite formal commitments to fair treatment of all religious communities.
-This duality provides a source of confusion in policy responses.
+Four out of five states prioritize a particular religion - Buddhism in Sri Lanka, Islam in Pakistan and Bangladesh, Hinduism in Nepal- despite formal commitments to fair treatment of all religious communities.
+This duality provides a source of confusion in policy responses: in Sri Lanka, the question of minorities is often relegated to the background, as the major cleavage is established between Sinhala and Tamils.
+However, policy processes are dominated by Buddhist concerns.
+Muslims of Sri Lanka, who happen to be Tamil speaking, have managed to achieve some concessions in education matters and political power by defecting from the Tamil cause.

-In general, state responses to issues of social diversity, particularly regarding religious minorities, revolve around three models.
-The first involves successful democratic accommodation of minority needs and demands, and is championed by India, and to a lesser degree Nepal.
+State responses to issues of social diversity, particularly regarding religious minorities, revolve around three models.
+The first involves successful democratic accommodation of minority needs and demands, and is championed by India and, to a lesser degree, Nepal.

 A second model is that of non-accommodation or suppression of minority claims based on arguments of "order", "national interest", "unity" and "majority will".
-In general, these tactics have led to situations of separation and civil war, as the one that led Banglas in former East Pakistan to create Bangladesh.
+In general, these tactics have led to situations of partition and civil war, which the treatment of Tamils produced in Sri Lanka.

 The third, and dominant model, is that of majoritarianism.
-This response appears to be linked to the support for democracy, understood as the legitimate rule of the majority over minorities; and the nature of nationalism in the region, built on anti-colonial struggles and the politicization of communities.
+This response appears to be linked to the support of democracy, understood as the legitimate rule of the majority over minorities, and to the nature of nationalism in the region, built on anti-colonial struggles and the politicization of communities.
 According to the survey, this means that:

-- Although there is little opposition to equal treatment of majorities and minorities, there is scant support for special protective measures for minorities. - About 25% of the population agree that minorities should adopt the ways of the majority community. - Respect for minority concerns and rights are more pronounced in Bangladesh and India, while the proportion of majoritarians in Sri Lanka and Pakistan exceed those who take a pro-diversity position. - Support for majoritarian or pro-diversity positions depends more on the national context than on religion: Muslims in Bangladesh, Sri Lanka and India tend to be strongly pro-diversity, while Pakistani Muslims tend to be majoritarian.
+- Although there is little opposition to equal treatment of majorities and minorities, there is scant support for special protective measures for minorities. - About 25% of the population believe that minorities should adopt the ways of the majority community. - The proportions of majoritarians in Sri Lanka and Pakistan exceed those who take a prodiversity position, while respect for minority concerns and rights is more pronounced in Bangladesh and India; - Support for majoritarian or pro-diversity positions depends more on the national context than on religion: thus, if in Pakistan Muslims tend to be majoritarian, Muslims in Sri Lanka, Bangladesh, and India tend to be strongly pro-diversity.